Real-time collaboration

 By using the Count collaboration flow, you save yourself from wasting time and frustrating your business users by building the wrong thing - even if it's exactly what they asked for!

 It's important to understand what real-time means in the context of the Count canvas, as there are important implications for user experience.
-A canvas has two states - locked and unlocked.
+A canvas has two states:

 When you are collaborating with your team, doing development work or exploring findings together, you want your canvas to be unlocked.